-The analyses of sea-ice concentration (CI) and sea surface temperature (SST) are interpolations to the model grid of daily global datasets provided by The Metoffice, with backup from NCEP in case OSTIA is not available.
-The Metoffice OSTIA product is described by Stark et al. (2007) and is available in the ECMWF archives form 20071020 onwards.
+The analyses of sea-ice concentration (CI) and sea surface temperature (SST) are interpolations to the model grid of daily global datasets provided by the UK Met Office.
+The OSTIA product is described by Donlon et al. (2012) and is available in the ECMWF archives form 20071020 onwards.
 Its sea ice component is taken from the Satellite Application Facility on Ocean and Sea Ice (OSI-SAF) product.
-The NCEP RTG real-time global SST product is described by http://polar.wwb.noaa.gov.sst and is available in the ECMWF archives from 20010130.
-The only lake information in these two products is for the Caspian Sea, with the addition of the Great Lakes in NCEP RTG.
-For other lakes, climatological values are used.
+The lake information in the OSTIA product is produced using a lake surface water temperature (LWST) analysis described by Fiedler et al. (2014) Lake ice is added to the OSTIA ice field using a combination of NCEP (National Centers for Environmental Prediction) SSM/I ice concentration and a temperature threshold based on the LSWT analysis itself.